Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Methods and Data

 We use data from the 2010 Census P.L.
 94-171 Redistricting Data Summary Files (henceforth SWAP) and the Privacy-Protected 2010 Census Demonstration Data Vintage 2021-06-08 (DEMO) \citep{demodata}.

 SWAP is the official redistricting data from the 2010 Census, produced by applying the swapping-based 2010 DAS to the 2010 CEF.
 DEMO was produced by applying the 2020 DAS to the same 2010 CEF.
-These data files contain tabulations of population by voting age, sex, race, ethnicity for each geographic unit on the census geographic hierarchy---census blocks, block groups, tracts, counties, states, and the nation as a whole.
-SWAP and CEF agree on the total and voting age populations of every census geography, as the 2010 DAS held these statistics as invariant, but other demographic counts may differ.
+Both DEMO and SWAP contain tabulations of population by voting age, sex, race, ethnicity for each geographic unit on the census geographic hierarchy---census blocks, block groups, tracts, counties, states, and the nation as a whole.

+SWAP and CEF agree on the total and voting age populations of every census geography, and agree on all statistics at the state level.
 In contrast, DEMO and CEF agree on the total population only at the state level, and all sub-state counts may differ.
+Neither SWAP nor DEMO agree with the CEF on population by race for census blocks.

-We link these data with TIGER/Line Shapefiles \citep{tiger} and block equivalency files for legislative districts enacted after the 2010 Census \citep{equivalencyfiles} provided by the Census Bureau to create the input data for our MCMC redistricting algorithms.
+To create the input data for our redistricting algorithms, we link these data with TIGER/Line Shapefiles \citep{tiger} and block equivalency files for voting precincts and legislative districts enacted after the 2010 Census \citep{equivalencyfiles}.
+For precincts, we additionally joined our data with dual graphs provided by the maintainers of the GerryChain software package~\cite{{gerrychain_julia_4649464}} for simpler integration into our algorithm.